conor722/rust-ray-tracer/README.md

 ## Misc

-The algorithm is incredibly slow, as for each pixel we 'cast' a ray for which we check every single triangle for an intersection, it can take minutes to draw the teapot example above.
-I'm probably going to optimise it to use something like an octree or a k-d tree to optimise the process of choosing triangles to test for intersection.
+The algorithm is pretty slow even after using an Octree to hold all the geometry to perform triangle intersections with, but its still faster than without.
+Could do with a lot more features like reflections, soft shadows, reading .mtl files to have more complex materials, and probably parallelisation to go faster.
+The Octree definitely needs to be optimised to be able to deal with more complex models.

 ## Credit